 What is the value of a single random person from a global perspective?

-Today (2017) there are about 7.5 billion people on earth.
+January 2020, there will be about 7.7 billion people on earth.
 According to the Credit Suisse Research Institute’s The Global Wealth Report 2016, total global wealth equals $256 trillion dollars.
 Credit Suisse also noted in the Report that “the bottom half (50%) collectively own less than 1 percent of total wealth, the wealthiest top 10 percent own 89 percent of all global assets.”
 China has 18 banks with $21 trillion in assets, followed by the U.S. having 12 banks holding $12 trillion, Japan with 8 holding $10 trillion and the U.K. with 6 holding about $7 trillion.
 The U.S. Federal Reserve has total assets worth about $4.5 trillion.
 There are about 60 stock markets in the world with a total value of over $ 70 trillion (2016/2017 average).
 Credit Suisse – Global Wealth Report 2018 stated that “the global mean wealth is USD 63,100 per adult” but “masks considerable variations across countries and regions.”
 2018 Aggregate Global Wealth rose to $317 Trillion.

 Credit Suisse placed the 2016 wealth per adult at $52,800; and median wealth at $2,220.
 Not looking at all natural resources, such as reserves or water; and using a reasonable net worth or global wealth value $250 trillion, a single random person’s is worth about $33,300.